ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/asm/setup_mdk6.md

 Others can be set as `None` as they are not needed for this example.

 If you open `vcpkg-configuration.json` in the text editor you will see these set as selected.
+Close the file to save.

+All necessary components will be downloaded and installed as necessary (if not already installed).

 ## Configure CMSIS options